 COVID-19 has changed the way we interact with the world, both physically and digitally.
-Even if full-on quarantine isn’t currently on the cards in your part of the world, it’s still likely you’re spending more time at home and less at the office or the local bar than usual.
+Even if full-on quarantine isn’t on the cards anymore, it’s quite possible you’re still spending more time at home and less at the office or the local bar than usual.
 As a result of this shift, millions of people are finding themselves with far more free time than they’re used to.

 Luckily, if you have an iPhone or iPad, there’s plenty you can do to pass that extra time in a vaguely productive manner.
 Whether you want to use this opportunity to learn a new skill, power through some life admin, or simply sit back and relax, here are ten fantastic apps to help while the hours away without going stir crazy.

 Procreate is a great tool for anyone who wants to try out digital painting – especially if you own an iPad and Apple Pencil.
 It’s become the app of choice for many professional illustrators, crammed to bursting with amazing brushes, textures, and drawing tools, but remains approachable even for rookie sketchers.
 Layers allow you to build up complex compositions on a virtual canvas, and the app plays back a time-lapse of your process when you’re finished.
 And if you don’t have an iPad, sister app Procreate Pocket does a remarkable job of squeezing all that power onto the iPhone.

 Clear out your camera roll with Gemini Photos